-Professor and Susan Carmel Lehrman Chair of Russian History and Culture
+Susan Carmel Lehrman endows Chair in Russian History and Culture.…

 MA, Russian and East European Studies, Harvard University

 BA, History and BS, Economics, University of Wisconsin at Madison

 He is currently working on a general history of Russia's World War I along with a more focused study of Russian mobilization for the war and demobilization as the driver of the revolutionary process in 1917.

 Russian Citizenship: From Empire to Soviet Union.
 Cambridge: Harvard University Press, October 2012.

 Empire and Nationalism at War: The Russian Empire in WWI (Lead editor with Alexander Semyonov and Vera Tolz) (Bloomington: Slavica, November 2014).

 “Economic Nationalism, Confiscation, and Genocide: A Comparison of the Ottoman and Russian Empires during World War I,” with co-author Uğur Ümit Üngör, Journal of Modern European History 12, no. 4 (November 2014): 500-522.

 “Russian Citizenship and Migration in Historical Perspective,” Problems of Post-Communism 60, no. 6 (November – December 2013): 3-15.